-Children come here for day case investigations and go home the same day.
+Children and young people come here for day case investigations and go home the same day.
 Most tests are carried out in the unit, but some children may also need to visit the X-ray department on Level 2 of the hospital.

 Most visits last from two to four hours, so please allow this long when planning your travel or parking.